woocommerce/woocommerce/readme.txt

 * Tweak - Removed tag/cat classes from loops since WP does the same.
 * Tweak - Added hash check for orders so that if the cart changes before payment, a new order is made.
 * Tweak - Removed unused 'view mode' under screen options.
+* Tweak - Added 110 new currencies.

 [See changelog for all versions](https://raw.githubusercontent.com/woothemes/woocommerce/master/CHANGELOG.txt).

 == Upgrade Notice ==

-= 2.5.0 =
+= 2.6.0 =
-2.5.0 is a major update so it is important that you make backups, and ensure themes and extensions are 2.5 compatible.
+2.6.0 is a major update so it is important that you make backups, and ensure themes and extensions are 2.6 compatible before upgrading.
 Developers should catch up with [the development blog](https://woocommerce.wordpress.com/) to see what has been happening in core.